gourmetjs/gourmet-ssr/docs/tutorial-5.md

 The choice between the inline style and Emotion are largely based on your preference, but there might be some performance implications based on usage.
 If a component is instantiated many times in the same page, using Emotion will probably result in better performance because instances of the component will have the same `className` prop, and browser can reuse the same set of CSS declarations for all instances.
 On the other hand, inline styles must be processed individually per each instance.

-To use Emotion in your Gourmet SSR project, you must add the package `@gourmet/group-react-emotion` as a dependency in addition to `@gourmet/preset-react`. `@gourmet/group-react-emotion` is a group of sub-packages that includes the following, so you don't need to add them individually in your `package.json`.
-Just import them when needed inside your SSR code, and Gourmet Builder will resolve them to the corresponding sub-packages inside `@gourmet/group-react-emotion`.
+To use Emotion in your Gourmet SSR project, you must add the package `@gourmet/group-react-emotion` as a dependency.
+Once you do this, you can import `emotion` and `react-emotion` inside your SSR code without adding them individually.
+Gourmet Builder will resolve them to the corresponding sub-packages inside `@gourmet/group-react-emotion`.

-- `emotion`
-- `react-emotion`

 > Currently, Gourmet SSR supports Emotion v9.
 We are aware of the release of v10.
 > It appears that v10 is a drastic departure from the previous version with many breaking changes in the user-facing API.